 Your information may be held at our offices or with our external service providers as outlined above.
-We are committed to the security of your data as shown by our ISO 27001 information security accreditation.
-All appropriate technological and organisational measures have been put in place to protect your data from unauthorised access.
+We are committed to the security of your data as shown by our ISO 27001 information security certification.
+All appropriate technological and organisational measures have been put in place to prevent accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to your personal data.
 These measures are updated as necessary and audited externally on an annual basis.

 How long we retain your personal data for will vary from matter to matter but will be determined in accordance will the following criteria:

 In our experience limitation periods do not always determine the end of the useful life of data for our clients.
 Due to the nature of the work we do, clients usually expect us to maintain a copy of their file for archiving purposes beyond the end of any applicable limitation period.
 Unless contrary to a legal or contractual requirement, we retain personal data for up to 15 years.

 Please contact us if you would like further information on the retention period for your personal data.

 We do not typically market our services to children but where a matter involves children they must be represented by their parents, guardians, or other representative.
 We will explain to the parent or guardian why we need the child’s personal data, how it will be processed and their rights under privacy law.

 You have the right to obtain confirmation from us as to whether we are processing your personal data and, if we are, to request a copy of the personal data we hold about you.
 This is known as a ‘data subject request’.
 You also have the right to ask that we update any information we hold about you that may be incorrect.
 It is important that the information we hold about you is accurate and up to date.
 If any of your personal information changes please let us know.